The 10 worst therapists…

 No 6: The ‘I’ve got more experience than you’ Therapist

-No 7: The ‘can’t be bothered’ Therapist
+No 7: The ‘lazy unfit’ Therapist

 No 8: The ‘functional movement’ Therapist

-These therapists are also easy to spot, they will be wearing minimalist shoes, or even worse walking about in bare feet, carrying a copy of ‘Become a Supple Leopard’ and tend to say ‘optimal kinematics’ in every other sentence.
+These therapists are also easy to spot, they will be wearing Vibrams, or worse walking about in bare feet, carrying a copy of ‘Become a Supple Leopard’ and tend to say tri-planar, or 3D in every other sentence.
+These are the disciples of Applied Functional Science.
+They insist all must do backward lunges with trunk rotation and a contralateral shoulder driver.
+Poor old Ethel only came in for some exercise after her knee replacement!

 No 9: The ‘alternative’ Therapist

-No 10: The ‘greedy’ Therapist
+No 10: The ‘profit driven’ Therapist

-These therapists scumbags will often get patients to sign up to expensive, extended treatment plans, requiring multiple visits, by instilling fear and selling sickness.
-They feed on vulnerable peoples trust and get them to buy into what ever pseudo scientific bullshit they are pedalling in a belief that it is fixing or curing them.
+These therapists scumbags will often get patients to sign up to expensive, extended treatment plans, requiring multiple visits, by instilling fear and selling sickness, they depend on patients developing a sense of trust and need on what ever pseudo scientific bullshit they are pedalling in a belief that it is fixing or curing them.
+They will also ensure patients have brought orthotics, tape, braces, foam rollers and any other add ons that they can push onto the poor patient regardless if they need them or not.

 They advertise their services anywhere and everywhere, rather than rely on word of mouth, as they have none.
 They are usually in collaboration or partnership with other likeminded businesses scumbags and all tend to promote each other and form groups that self-feed referrals and so more profit for each other.
 These are the worst type of therapists and need to be pushed out of the profession.